Tamōx Talōm Food Forest Project

 What is a “food forest”?

-The Padre Park Community Food Forest is a 4-acre space designed and maintained by the San Antonio Community.
-The Food Forest will help provide a source of fresh local food, build resilience, environmental sustainability, wellness, and connections to our flourishing community.
+The Tamōx Talōm Community Food Forest is a 4-acre space designed and maintained by the San Antonio community.
+The food forest provides a source of fresh local food, build resilience, environmental sustainability, wellness, and connections to our flourishing community.
 The project leaders are committed to community leadership, food sovereignty, and living co-creation with Southside residents.

 - This project will center a core set of values, which will be called upon in all outreach efforts, project designs, and Food Forest events further down the road.